 Ensure that expert consultants are assisting you with the will writing.
 Be aware of the legal terms and will registration process and how the wills are implemented in Dubai.

-Drafting a full will in Dubai will include guardianship of all your assets to the beneficiary at the instance of any unfortunate event.
+Drafting a full Will in Dubai for non-Muslims will include guardianship of all your assets to the beneficiary at the instance of any unfortunate event.

 2. Legal Translation of the Will

-The Will to be registered have to be translated into Arabic before submitting to the Dubai Courts.
+The Will for non-Muslims to be registered have to be translated into Arabic before submitting to the Dubai Courts.

 Hence, ensure all the details are proof-read and understood by you and proceed with the legal translation and submission to the Dubai Courts.